-"Afraid of Good" - Mat 2:1-12
+"Our Pilgrimage" - Mat 2:1-12

-Well, hot on the heels of last week's sermon based on a passage from Revelation that hopefully left you with a different perspective on reading the bible, this week we have another challenging passage.
-This passage is challenging for many of the same reasons as the one from Revelation, mainly that most people have learned one particular way to understand the story - and have been misinformed by no end of Christmas cards and even Christmas carols!
+Well, hot on the heels of last week's sermon based on a passage from Revelation that hopefully left you with a different and more fulfilling perspective on reading the bible, this week we have another challenging passage.
+This selection challenges us with many of the same issues as does the one from Revelation, mainly that most people have learned only one particular way to understand the story - and worse yet have been misinformed by no end of Christmas cards and even Christmas carols that do not represent the biblical text accurately!

-I suspect all of you can remember seeing Christmas cards that depict a scene of Bethlehem seen from a hilltop, complete with shepherds and sheep, angels hovering overhead, a star in the upper right corner, and three ornately crowned figures on camels heading toward a modest stable that has a light shining from the half-door.
+I suspect all of you can remember seeing Christmas cards that depict a scene of Bethlehem seen from a hilltop, complete with shepherds and sheep, angels hovering overhead, a star in the upper right corner, and in the distance three ornately crowned figures on camels heading toward a modest stable that has a light shining from the half-door.
 Shepherds, angels, a star, three kings just like in the carols, and a light shining forth.
 All the symbols from all the gospels nicely put together in one image.
 What could possibly be wrong with this picture?

 What, indeed!
 Where do I begin?!
-Let's start by noting that the star and the three figures are put into that picture more or less based on this text from Matthew's gospel and begin to understand that the events described here are not actually part of Matthew's account of the birth of Jesus.
-In fact, Matthew gives very little in the way of details about the birth of Jesus - an angel appears to Joseph; tells him to take Mary, now pregnant, as his wife; to name the baby Jesus.
+Let's start by noting that the star and the three figures are put into that picture pretty much based on this text from Matthew's gospel.
+When we do note that we begin to understand that the events described here are not actually part of Matthew's account of the birth of Jesus.
+In fact, Matthew gives very little in the way of details about the birth of Jesus - an angel appears to Joseph; tells him to take Mary, now pregnant, as his wife; and to name the baby Jesus.
 He did, she did, he did.
-That's it ... that's the whole birth story in Matthew's gospel.
+That's it ... that's the entire birth story in Matthew's gospel.
 All the rest of what we fondly remember comes from Luke's gospel, except the part about the magi which does come from Matthew but isn't even part of the birth story.

 Confused?
 Good!
 Because you can't begin to understand what Matthew was trying to tell us with this incident with the magical foreign visitors until you can detach it from what you think you know about the birth of Jesus.
-Matthew even tries to signal to you that this stuff happens after the birth of Jesus - not days, not weeks, but months and perhaps even a couple of years after his birth.
+Matthew even tries to signal to you that this stuff happens long after the birth of Jesus - not days, not weeks, but at least months and more likely a couple of years after his birth.

-So, if this is not part of the birth story, what is it about?
+So, if this is not part of the birth story, what then is this incident about?
 Why did Matthew include it?
-To answer the second question first, we recognize that six times Matthew declares that an event involving Jesus "fulfills what had been spoken through the prophet" - all leading up to the seventh (i.e. complete) fulfilling, that of the prophecy of John the Baptizer - namely the rest of the story.
+To answer the second question first, we recognize that six times Matthew declares that an event involving Jesus "fulfills what had been spoken through the prophet" - all leading up to the seventh (i.e. final and complete) fulfilling, that of the prophecy of John the Baptizer - namely the rest of the story.
 Each of these six incidents: the announcing of the birth, a ruler that comes from Bethlehem, a son called out of Egypt, wailing and lamentation in Ramah, that the messiah will be called a Nazarene, and the way will be prepared in the wilderness, each of these are affirmed by Matthew as fulfilled by Jesus thus affirming that he is truly the one spoken of in the Hebrew scriptures.